patricksongzy/inv-track/README.md

 * subscriptions for real-time data updates
 * endpoint is `/subscriptions`
 * source code in `/server/src/graphql/subscription.rs`
+## Transactions
+* a transaction is a change in quantity for an item (optionally at a location)
+* note if we were to add shipments, they would comprise multiple transactions

 ## Tetsting
 * tests are located in `/server/src/main.rs` and `/server/src/batcher/id_loader.rs`